-On day 1 and 2 of the starter creating, nothing is discarded.
-Flour and water are mixed together on day 1, and the same amount of flour and water are added and mixed in on day 2.
+On days 1 and 2 of the starter creation, nothing is discarded.
+Flour and water are mixed together on day 1.
+The same amount of flour and water are added and mixed in on day 2.

 However, from then onwards, only a small amount of starter will be fed.

 From day 3 onwards, the starter will be fed 24 hourly at a ratio of 1:1:1.
 This is easy to remember and you can slot in the gram amount that you like.
-If you are using the amount of 30g, this means you take 30g of the starter that was mixed on day 1&2 and feed it 30g flour and 30g water.
+Eg, 40 grams of starter, 40g flour, and 40g water.

-Whatever is left can be discarded, though it won't be much.
-Alternatively this discard can be saved up in a separate jar and used in sourdough discard recipes.
-These are recipes that utilise the acid build up in the starter and pair it with baking soda to create a rise.
+The remaining starter that is left can be discarded, though it won't be much.
+Alternatively, this discard sourdough starter culture can be saved up and used in sourdough discard recipes.
+These are recipes that utilize the acid build-up in the sourdough culture.
+When it is paired with baking soda it creates a rise.

 If by day 6&7 the starter is doubling within 6-8 hours of feeding, increase the 1:1:1 feedings to 12 hourly.

-If the starter is doubling within 4-6 hours after increasing the feedings to 12 hourly, the ratio of feeding can be increased to 1:2:2.
-At this point, if it doubles within 6 hours at this higher ratio, the starter is ready to bake with.
+If the starter is doubling within 4-6 hours after 12 hourly feedings, increase the ratio to 1:2:2.
+At this point, if it doubles within 6 hours at this higher ratio in a warm spot, the starter is ready to bake with.

-An overly acidic starter can ruin the gluten structure in sourdough bread, which can make it extremely hard to bake with.
+An overly acidic starter can ruin the gluten structure in sourdough bread.
+This can make it extremely hard to bake with.

-To keep the acid content low, you can keep refreshing your starter 2-3 times a day at 1:1:1, or twice a day at 1:2:2.
-This may need to be increased if the environment is very warm.
+To keep the acid content low, give your starter frequent feedings if it's at room temperature.
+You can do it 2-3 times every 24 hours at 1:1:1.
+Or twice every 24 hours at 1:2:2.
+This may need to be increased or decreased if the environment is very warm or cool.

 Your starter will rise to its peak, after which it will collapse when the yeast has run out of food.
-Ensure you use your starter when it has at least doubled but before it passes this peak.
+Ensure you use your starter when it has at least doubled but before it passes this peak height.